Jakeoil/math/README.md

 -   [ ] Make the penrose a module with classes. e.g. <script type="module" src="app.mjs"></script>

 -   [ ] Design a theme and sub-theme hierarchy for rendering.
         For example we have graphics.
-Had core.
+Hard core.
 But can be printer or screen.
 Maybe some other characteristics.
         Then we have scale.
 Kind of in between.